-I wrote to NASA asking for an application, and for information on what the requirements were for selection.
+I wrote to NASA asking for an application, and for information on what the selection requirements were.
 It came in the mail about three weeks later, and I have to say getting anything in the mail with NASA written on it is pretty exciting.
-They were looking for two types of astronaut, ‘pilot astronauts’, and ‘mission specialists’.
-Not too many guesses as to which one I wanted to go for.
-There was however, a problem… They were looking for people with at least 1000 hours of ‘pilot in command’ time on jet aircraft.
-I was nearing 200hrs, a lot of it with an instructor in command, and on aircraft with a piston engine and a propeller instead of an afterburner.
+They were looking for two types of astronauts: Pilots, and Mission Specialists.
+Pilot Astronaut was what I wanted to go for, but here was a little problem.
+They were looking for people with at least 1000 hours of Pilot In Command time on jet aircraft.
+I was nearing 200 hours, a lot of it with an instructor in command, and on aircraft with a piston engine and a propeller instead of an afterburner.
 Most of the Shuttle pilots had come from the Air Force and Navy, flying jet fighters.
-How could I get around this problem?
-Being a total eccentric, and sometimes hopelessly impractical individual, I asked myself the following question: “How much would a small jet cost to buy, fly it 1000 hours, and how would this compare to the cost of getting all my ratings as an airline pilot”?.
+How could I get around this issue?
+Being somewhat eccentric, I asked myself the following question: How much would a small jet cost to buy and fly it 1000 hours, and how would this compare to the cost of getting all my ratings as an airline pilot (my Plan B)?.
 Total cost of training at OATS in Oxford, including a Boeing 737 type rating was around US$120,000.
-So that would have to be my ‘hypothetical budget’.
-Next time I was at the airport, I would pick up a copy of Trade-A-Plane, and see what was available.
+So that would have to be my hypothetical budget.
+I bought the latest copy of Trade-A-Plane to see what was available.
 I was in need of a ‘Budget Jet Fighter’…

 The first thing that struck me was the fuel capacity, which with drop tanks was over 1100 gallons.
-Jet fuel in those days cost around $1,40/gallon at the local airfield, which meant that fillin’ her up would cost over $1500!
+Jet fuel at the local airport cost $1,40/gallon, which meant that filling her up would cost over $1500...
 The top speed of Mach 2.05 was a bit daunting as well.
-The ‘never exceed’ speed on the Cessna 152 I flew was 149 knots, above which any control inputs could tear the wings off.
-Getting up to cruise speed would require a gas-guzzling full afterburner takeoff, reducing my range to a miserable few hundred miles.
-And that was just the fuel… I also needed to factor maintenance into the equation.
-A licensed Aircraft and Powerplant mechanic cost $85/hr.
+The Never Exceed speed on the Cessna 152 I flew was 149 knots, above which any control inputs could tear the wings off.
+Getting up to cruise speed in the MiG would require a gas-guzzling full afterburner takeoff, reducing my range to a miserable few hundred miles.
+And that was just the fuel… I also needed to factor in maintenance.
+A licensed Aircraft mechanic cost $85/hr.
 This particular plane required more than 24 hours of maintenance for every hour flown.
-In the end, by my calculations (fuel, maintenance, machine gun permits, taxes, and insurance!) the total cost per flight hour came to almost $5000 which would mean one hell of an expensive Big Mac! (see ‘Why McDonald’s Deserves a Michelin Star’).
+On top of that, all maintenance manuals were probably in Russian.
+In the end, by my calculations (fuel, maintenance, machine gun permits, taxes, and insurance!) the total cost per flight hour came to over $5000 which would mean one hell of an expensive Big Mac!
+(See: ‘Why McDonald’s Deserves a Michelin Star’).
 Also, going supersonic in US airspace requires a nearly impossible to get FAA permit.
-The ‘Budget Jet Fighter’ was a bit farfetched, and in hindsight reminds me of an episode of Top Gear where Jeremy Clarkson famously said: ‘Yes, you can buy a supercar for under £10,000, but for the love of God, don’t!’
+The Budget Jet Fighter was a bit farfetched, and in hindsight reminds me of an episode of Top Gear where Jeremy Clarkson famously said: ‘Yes, you can buy a supercar for under £10,000, but for the love of God, don’t!’

-Not being interested in an expensive lawn ornament, the idea of ‘Mission Specialist’ suddenly became a lot more appealing.
-Part of doing my ‘homework’, was contacting some current and past ones, and asking about their work experience.
-I corresponded with Janice Voss, who offered some interesting insights.
-I also met Kathy Sullivan the following summer at Denison, when she gave a lecture to kids at a summer camp.
-She flew with Frimout on STS-45 and I was very excited to meet her.
-Just for fun, I made an attempt at contacting some of the original ‘Mercury 7’ astronauts, the pioneers.
+Not being interested in an expensive lawn ornament, the idea of Mission Specialist Astronaut became a lot more appealing.
+I went straight to the source, and contacted some current and past Mission Specialists to ask about their work experience.
+I corresponded with Astronaut Janice Voss, who offered some good advice.
+I also met former Astronaut Kathy Sullivan the following summer at Denison, when she gave a lecture to kids at a camp.
+She flew with Dirk Frimout on STS-45 and I was super excited to meet her.
+Just for fun, I made an attempt at contacting some of the original Mercury 7 - the pioneers.
 My strongest lead was for Gordon Cooper, pilot of Mercury-Atlas 9 in 1963, and Gemini 5 (along with Pete Conrad) in 1965.
-He was portrayed brilliantly by actor Dennis Quaid in the 1983 movie The Right Stuff, and is still one of my biggest all-time heroes.
+He is still one of my biggest all-time heroes.
 Browsing through Who’s Who in America, I found out he was the president of Galaxy Group, a company in Van Nuys, California.
 The company’s address and phone number were listed.
 One late afternoon, I picked up my dorm room phone and dialed the number.
 Expecting a secretary to pick up, I was surprised to hear a male voice with an Oklahoma drawl answer with: “Afternoon, Galaxy…”.
 I explained that I was interested in becoming an astronaut and was curious about Mr. Cooper’s experiences.
-There was a pause on the other end, and then the words came that very nearly made me crap my pants: “Well, this is Gordon Cooper you’re speaking to right now.
+There was a pause on the other end, and then the words: “Well, this is Gordon Cooper you’re speaking to right now.
 What do you want to know?”.
 For a moment I was speechless, and this is without a shred of doubt the most nervous I have ever been on the phone with anyone.
-It was a very enjoyable chat, and I’ll forever be thankful for having the opportunity to have a personal conversation with one of my heroes, a true American legend.
+It was a very enjoyable chat, and I’ll forever be thankful for having the opportunity to have a conversation with him.

 As we all know, I never did make it into space.
-Physics is a subject which fascinated me, but the mathematical skill required to bring it to a successful conclusion, I must admit just wasn’t there.
-I switched over to geology, which for me was a lot more ‘user-friendly’.
+Physics is a subject which fascinated me, but my math skills were just not good enough to do it at this level.
+I switched over to geology, which for me was a lot more user-friendly.
 With a professor I was able to do some research on the Neptune-Triton system which was intense, but enjoyable.
 By the time graduation came, I had lost my drive and was burnt out.
-The trend in science was that my Doctoral Thesis would involve roughly 100,000 words about some minuscule aspect of an even tinier detail of my field of study.
-‘Big picture’-research was gone.
+The trend in science was that my doctoral thesis would involve roughly 100,000 words about some minuscule aspect of an even tinier detail in my field of study.
+Big Picture research was gone.
 Even though I enjoy reading an occasional peer-reviewed article in Nature or Icarus, as a general rule I find National Geographic and Harry Potter to be far more gratifying.